Pewbeam Documentation

 Online mode (Deepgram)

 The default mode.
 Audio is streamed to Deepgram's cloud service for transcription using their Nova-3 model.
 This provides the best accuracy and lowest latency.
-Requires an internet connection.
-Available on all plans.

 Offline mode (MLX-Whisper)